victronenergy/venus-docker-grafana/README.md

 [![](http://img.youtube.com/vi/IkNuadRbANA/0.jpg)](http://www.youtube.com/watch?v=IkNuadRbANA "Getting Started with Victron & Grafana Dashboard - Part 1")

 1. Download and install [Docker desktop](https://www.docker.com/products/docker-desktop).
 Its available for Windows, macOS, Linux and more operating systems.
+Notes:
+    - Windows 10 Home could be problematic because Docker needs features currently only available in Windows 10 professional.
+There are work arounds, search on Google for docker windows 10 home to find more information.
+This is not specific to Victron Energy.
+    - Om Windows Prof., and probably other platforms too, Docker Desktop runs in the background and nothing will appear on the screen, Click on Show hidden items, click on the Docker icon and then Dashboard.
+    - Wait until Docker is running - the icon in the bottom left says 'running'
 1. Enable the MQTT service on your GX Device in Settings -> Services.
 2. Download the docker compose [file](https://raw.githubusercontent.com/victronenergy/venus-docker-grafana/master/docker-compose.yaml) (right-click and use Save as)
 3. In the directory containing the downloaded file, execute `docker-compose up --detach`.
+Notes:
+    - To do this on Windows, use the Power shell for this.
+For a detailed walkthrough, see above video.
+    - The installation process takes a quite a few minutes.
+Check it completes without errors.
-4. Go to the admin interface @ http://localhost:8088
+4. Go to the admin interface @ http://localhost:8088, default username and password are admin and admin.
 4. Follow instructions for option A, B OR C below
 5. Accessing Grafana on http://localhost:3000 and enter `admin` for user name and `admin` for password.